-Further research is needed to understand the factors increase the risk of poor outcomes for some ADHD females.
+The aim of this article is to offer an insight into the challenges faced by females with ADHD.
+Further research is needed to understand the factors that increase the risk of poor outcomes for some ADHD females.
+Understanding why suicide is more common in young women with ADHD [86] is a priority, as is insight into the association between ADHD and addiction and obsession [87].
 Comparing female with male attitudes, understanding sexual behaviours as well as vulnerabilities to victimisation, assault and bullying may help to clarify these issues.
 Appreciating the subtle features of female ADHD, the greater tendency towards internalisation and masking and the influence of trauma in early life are all important elements that require further exploration.
-Ultimately therapeutic intervention must improve outcomes for ADHD females, along with those who care for them and for society in general.
+Ultimately therapeutic intervention must improve outcomes for ADHD females, along with those who care for them, and for society in general.
 Further data to guide specific intervention among those ADHD females with a conflict-orientated approach would be especially welcome.